Valentine Stockdale: Films

 Most notably he is Executive Producer of Boogie Woogie starring Heather Graham, Danny Huston, Christopher Lee, Amanda Seyfried, Gillian Anderson, Stellan Skarsgård, Joanna Lumley, Simon McBurney, Charlotte Rampling, Jamie Winstone and Alan Cumming, a black comedy about the British art industry directed by Duncan Ward and the first motion picture featuring the work of infamous curator Damien Hirst.
 The film was released in March 2010 by Vertigo Films and IFC.

 He is also Executive Producer of Lionsgate's Jack Falls, the final installment of the first ever British film trilogy, particularly reminiscent of the Robert Rodriguez classic Sin City; and King Kennedy, a feature-length drama/thriller set in the 1960s made entirely from archive material.
 The film stars some of the most prominent characters from 1960's America, including US President John F. Kennedy, Robert F. Kennedy, civil rights movement leader Martin Luther King Jr., convicted assassins Lee Harvey Oswald and Sirhan Sirhan, and the film world icons Marilyn Monroe and Frank Sinatra.
 The plot line revolves around the concepts of truth and freedom, but pursues further towards deception, intrigue, conspiracy and murder, and features some of the most memorable moments in 1960's America, including Marilyn Monroe's world-famous "Happy Birthday, Mr. President" at Madison Square Garden and King's 1963 "I Have A Dream" speech, at the March on Washington for Jobs and Freedom, in which he called for racial equality and an end to discrimination.
 The film is designed primarily to remind, focusing on the characters and events that build up to the assassination of John F. Kennedy, assassination of Martin Luther King Jr., and the assassination of Robert F. Kennedy, as their apparent determination to shy away from war, discrimination and hatred became ever more publicized.

 Media consulting

 In addition to his producing work, Valentine has served as a senior consultant at Mayfair-based investment and corporate advisory firm Buchler Rothschild Investments, providing corporate strategy, fundraising and business advisory services to clients in the media arena.
 Valentine is also a partner at corporate finance and commodities trading organization HSW Finance, providing financial instruments and fundraising services to clients in the international commodities trading industries.

-Trivia
+Family

-He is the first cousin of George Roy Hill, Academy Award-winning director of Butch Cassidy and the Sundance Kid and The Sting and the grandson of Sir Edmund Villiers Minshull Stockdale, 1st Baronet (Lord Mayor of the City of London, 1959) and The Hon.
+He is the first cousin of George Roy Hill, Academy Award-winning director of Butch Cassidy and the Sundance Kid and The Sting and the grandson of Sir Edmund Stockdale and The Hon.
 Louise Fermor-Hesketh.
-On 26 April 2008 he married Martha Judith Torres Chávez in London.
-His son Gabriel Angelo Dante Stockdale was born in London on 16 May 2008.